linsenarthur-projects/linsenarthur-projects/README.md

 Hi there
-My name is Arthur and I a student in Artificial Intelligence.
+My name is Arthur and I am a student in Artificial Intelligence.
 Here you can find some of my projects I have worked on for school and in my spare time.

 You can reach me via [Linkedin](https://www.linkedin.com/in/maxim-derboven/).